KeneNwogu/RedDish/README.md

    dotnet run RedDish

-Project Structure
+### Project Structure
 The project follows a common structure for .NET Core projects:

-appsettings.json: Configuration settings for the application.
+1. appsettings.json: Configuration settings for the application.
-Program.cs: Entry point for the application.
+2. Program.cs: Entry point for the application.

-Dependencies
+### Dependencies
 This project depends on the following external libraries:

-### Dependencies
+### API Documentation
+The API documentation can be accessed from http://localhost:5273/swagger/index.html after successfully running the project.